masc-ucsc/docs/docs/pyrope/07b-structtype.md

 a.say_hi()
 ```

 Mixin is very expressive by allowing redefining methods.
-If two tuples have
+If two tuples have the
-the same field a tuple with the concatenated values will be created.
-This is
+same field a tuple, the concatenated operator (`++`) will create an entry with
-likely an error with basic types but useful to handle explicit method overload.
+two or more sub-entries.
+This is likely an error with basic types but useful to
+handle explicit method overload.

-In a way, mixin just adds methods from two tuples to create a new tuple.
-In
+In a way, the concatenate just adds methods from two tuples to create a new
-programming languages with object-oriented programming (OOP), there are many
+tuple.
+In programming languages with object-oriented programming (OOP), there
-keywords (`virtual`, `final`, `override`, `static`...) to constrain how methods can be
+are many keywords (`virtual`, `final`, `override`, `static`...) to constrain
-updated/changed.
-In Pyrope, the `let` and `var` keywords can be added to any tuple
+how methods can be updated/changed.
+In Pyrope, the `let` and `var` keywords can
-field.
-The `let` makes the entry immutable when applied to a method, it behaves like
+be added to any tuple field.
+The `let` makes the entry immutable when applied
-a `final` keyword in most languages.
+to a method, it behaves like a `final` keyword in most languages.

 There are also two ways to concatenate tuples in Pyrope. `t1 ++ t2` and